fuzzylogicxx/fuzzylogic/posts/winter-2020-website-refresh.md

 Set up a Github action on my speedlify Github repo, scheduling a run of the netlify build (by hitting the build hook) every morning.

+Need to consider if I want the lighthouse scores in the footer.
+If I do, I probably don’t want or need to do this by client-side javascript.